-Academic, research and support staff work throughout the University and Colleges.
+Academic, research and professional services staff work throughout the University and Colleges.
 They are crucial to the University’s success and reputation.

 The Chancellor